The Complexity of Binary Matrix Completion Under Diameter Constraints: Constant Diameter Bounds alpha and beta

-Since \textsc{ConRMC} can be solved in linear time when $\max_{i \in [n]} r[i] = 1$ \cite[Theorem~1]{KFN20}, it follows that $(0, 2)$-\mc can be solved in linear time. \end{proof}
+Since \textsc{ConRMC} can be solved in linear time when $\max_{i \in [n]} r[i] = 1$ \cite[Theorem~1]{KFN20}, it follows that $(0, 2)$-\mc{} can be solved in linear time. \end{proof}

-Next, we show polynomial-time solvability of $(0,3)$-\mc.
+We next show polynomial-time solvability of $(0,3)$-\mc{} (\Cref{theorem:d3polynomial}).
 The overall idea is, albeit technically more involved, similar to $(0, 2)$-\mc.
 We first show that the set family~$\mathcal{T}$ of a matrix~$\mathbf{T}$ with $\delta(\mathbf{T}) = 3$ contains a sunflower by \Cref{prop:sunflowerodd}.
-We then show that such a matrix has a certain structure (\Cref{lemma:d3structure}) which again allows us to reduce the problem to the linear-time solvable special case of~\textsc{ConRMC} with radius one (\Cref{theorem:d3polynomial}).
-We start with an observation on a matrix whose diameter is at most three.
+We then show that such a matrix has a certain structure which again allows us to reduce the problem to the linear-time solvable special case of~\textsc{ConRMC} with radius one.